starzonmyarmz/js13k-2018/README.md

 ### Wrap Up

 Brad and I had a blast working on the js13k this year!
 I'm really grateful to Brad and all his help, our friends who took the time to playtest and give us feedback, and especially our families who gave endless support, and endured hours and hours of that music loop!

+If you haven't yet, make sure you checkout our game [ONOFF](https://js13kgames.com/entries/onoff)!